 CEHD Procedure to request a LOA reinstatement

-A graduate student, in consultation with his/her adviser, may request to return early from an LOA by following the steps below:
+A graduate student, in consultation with his/her advisor, may request to return early from an LOA by following the steps below:

 Email access and LOA status